cristianberroeta/minesweeper/README.md

 ### Home page: /

-If user is not logged in, they will see a login button If the user is logged in, they will see:
+If user is not logged in, they will see a login button.

+If the user is logged in, they will see:
 - a link to start a new game
 - a link to see old games